LoganConnor44/anki-templates/readme.md

 # Current Issues

 1. Code needs to be copy/pasted into each Card Type (Note).
 There is a plan to host the web component on a cloud platform that will enable users to pull it in via `<link>`.
+2. Accented pinyin has not been tested.
+I plan to add this because I'm sure most users have accented pinyin, rather than numbered, but this is something I don't have with my decks and haven't spent time on yet.
-2. Writing Card Types (Notes) - if it is a single character, it will animate twice.
+3. Writing Card Types (Notes) - if it is a single character, it will animate twice.
 Currently, I'm writing this off as a feature because it's an easy issue to fix but don't mind the repeat.

 # Improvements